Jōdo-shū: Edo Period

 In 1590, during the Azuchi–Momoyama period, Jōdo-shū was officially patronized by Tokugawa Ieyasu, leading to an era of great prosperity for the sect that lasted throughout the Edo period and beyond.
-Due to this prosperity, Jōdo-shū would become the largest Buddhist sect, both in terms of population and influence, throughout the entire Edo period.
-In a coordinated effort with the Tokugawa Shogunate, the Jōdo sect was heavily influential in the conversion and suppression of Christians in the Edo period through monks such as Banzui'i.
+Due to this new found influence, Jōdo-shū would become the largest Buddhist sect, both in terms of population and influence, throughout the entire Edo period.

-Zōjō-ji in Edo, previously a Shingon temple, was converted to a Jōdo-shū temple, and this became the family temple of the Tokugawa clan, receiving considerable patronage.
+At this time, many new temples were founded and the sect spread widely throughout Japan with the aid of the Tokugawa Shoguns.
+With official support, the major temple of Zōjō-ji was founded in Edo as the family temple of the Tokugawa clan.
+Previously a Shingon temple, Zōjō-ji was converted to a Jōdo-shū temple, receiving considerable patronage.
 Several shoguns of the Tokugawa family are still interred in mausoleums at Zōjō-ji, though Ieyasu himself is interred at the Nikkō Tōshō-gū shrine.

+In a coordinated effort with the Tokugawa Shogunate, the Jōdo sect was also influential in the conversion and suppression of Christians in Kyushu through monks such as Banzui'i.
+In the mid-Edo Period, the Jōdo monk Ensetsu introduced the practice of using a mokugyo while chanting nembutsu.